Automox Remote Tools with Splashtop – Full User Guide

 When the Streamer fails to install or register, administrators can see failure details in multiple places within the Automox console:

-- The Splashtop Streamer Status modal, which appears when you click Remote Control
+- The Splashtop Streamer Status modal, which appears when you click on any Remote Tools feature.

 - Device logs on the Device Details page